 A seminar course concerned with those aspects of social psychology which are of particular interest to teachers and administrators.
 Discussion will focus on such topics as group behavior, leadership, conformity, person perception and attitudes.
 In addition some of the research findings in social psychology, as they apply to school and classroom, will be examined.
 Students will be given the opportunity to research areas of particular interest to them.

 650.0 Comparative Education: Britain and the Commonwealth

-A comparative study aimed at identifying educational parameters and responses in selected countries.
-Canadian a recurring reference point.
-Relevant comparative extension methodology will be examined.
+A comparative study aimed at identifying educational problems and responses in selected countries.
+Canadian education will be a recurring reference point.
+Relevant comparative educators and their methodology will be examined.